PulledPork0/AlgoCompetition/README.md

 zero would satisfy the linear equations, but not the original equations.

-So choosing some non-zero tuple value, the original quadratic equation can be used to constraint the final 2 freedoms (as a quadratic form equal to a constant).
-Therefore, giving a unique solution up to an overall sign.
+So choosing some non-zero tuple value, the original quadratic equation can be used to constrain the final 2 freedoms (this constraint looks like a quadratic form equal to a constant).
+Therefore this gives a unique solution up to an overall sign.

-# Deeper math details
+# Skim by some deeper math details

 ## Composition

 It can be proven that if given (A2,B2,C2) and (A3,B3,C3) such that
 * the values are relatively prime gcd(A2,B2,C2) = gcd(A3,B3,C3) = 1
 * and B2^2 - 4 A2 C2 = B3^2 - 4 A3 C3

 then necessarily
 * there exists a solution to the cube equations
 * the solution is not unique, but are related in a simple way that will be explored shortly.